hm-aemy/hm-aemy.github.io/open-positions/_posts/2025-07-29-verilator-runtime-theses.md

 It is particularly valued in large-scale and performance-sensitive verification environments, where simulation speed and integration with software testbenches are critical.
 These characteristics—high simulation speed and open-source accessibility—make Verilator especially attractive for safety validation and fault simulation.

+As part of the Isolde project, we have implemented an approach that enables the instrumentation of a (System)Verilog design, which allows the simulation of faults.
+At present, the signal hierarchy for the instrumentation is validated using additional logic at the RTL level using parameters.
-This thesis explores an alternative approach to signal hierarchy validation by shifting the responsibility from compile time to runtime.
+This thesis explores an alternative approach to signal hierarchy validation by shifting this process to the C++ level of Verilator.
 The research direction is open, but the following points outline possible focus areas:
 - Investigating how signal hierarchies are currently represented and handled in Verilator-generated simulation code
-- Designing and implementing a flexible runtime mechanism for hierarchy representation, introspection, and validation
+- Implementing an alternative mechanism for hierarchy representation, introspection, and validation
-- Developing an interface or format to define reference hierarchies for comparison during simulation
+- Developing possible optimizations for the currently implemented approach
-- Creating example hardware designs to demonstrate and test the runtime checking approach
+- Creating example hardware designs to demonstrate and test the alternative checking approach
-- Evaluating the performance, correctness, and applicability of the runtime mechanism for fault simulation
+- Evaluating the performance, correctness, and applicability of the approaches for fault simulation

 If this topic sounds interesting to you, or if you’ve been inspired and have a suggestion for a related topic, feel free to reach out!